kurtunderscore/CryptoLoveLetters/README.md

 # CryptoLoveLetters

-Love Letters to the people I despise secretly using esoteric languages such as Brainfuck
+Love Letters to the people I despise secretly using esoteric languages such as Brainfuck and Malbolge